Introduction

 How To Not Be Body-Conscious?

-If you are being obsessively critical of your physical appearance, you must begin to overcome this behavior by recognizing your negative thoughts and then challenge them by asking yourself if they’re based in fact or external opinions and societal standards.
+Suppose you are being obsessively critical of your physical appearance.
+In that case, you must begin to overcome this behaviour by recognizing your negative thoughts and then challenge them by asking yourself if they’re based in fact or external opinions and societal standards.
 If it’s the latter, you must remind yourself that those standards are unattainable, and it’s not on you to achieve them.

 It would help if you also were kind to yourself as you would to a dear friend.
 Acknowledging that it’s okay to have imperfections can help.
 You may also practice positive affirmations such as “I unconditionally accept and love myself just as I am,” “I am thankful for my body’s strength,” etc.